Log into Facilitator portal

 During this workshop we help participants to understand the extent of the impact that a cancer diagnosis has on cancer patients and their families.
 Following this, we introduce key communication strategies to recognise and respond to verbal and non-verbal cues and provide opportunities to practise with a simulated patient/customer.

-Discussing sad and difficult news:
+Discussing difficult news:

 These workshops are delivered by trained ECC facilitators at Cancer Council Victoria and at Victorian health organisations and universities.